ToniEstarlich/pixel-store/README.md

 ![Website Preview](./screenshots/responsive.jpg)
-With features such as user authentication, product management, a shopping bag system, and secure checkout integration.
+You can check the live application here: [Pixel Store](https://pixel-store-6fb82487a320.herokuapp.com/) With features such as user authentication, product management, a shopping bag system, and secure checkout integration.

 The project focuses on combining aesthetic design with functional usability, aiming to reflect the values of a brand that is both bold and innovative.
 It supports various screen sizes and provides a seamless experience across desktop, tablet, and mobile devices.